 One of the crucial factors in drafting any modern commercial contract involves assessing the best choice for resolving any dispute that may arise between the parties.
-Any prudent business person tends to value efficiency, speed and finality in the conduct of a business deal, and ultimately wants to know that at the end of the day the contract ‘has their back’ if anything goes awry.
-Arbitration is often touted as an attractive and relatively new option compared to conventional Court litigation.
-With the recent passing of the Arbitration Act, 2017 (“new Act”) which replaced and repealed the 1900 Arbitration Act (“old Act”), arbitration finally has a new face!
-This has been a long time coming, as the old Act was considered outdated and inadequate to accommodate the needs of arbitration in a modern domestic and international context.
+Any prudent business person tends to value efficiency, speed and finality in the conduct of a business deal, and ultimately they want to know that at the end of the day the contract ‘has their back’ if anything goes awry.
+Arbitration has often been touted as the attractive and relatively new kid on the block compared to conventional Court litigation ordinarily rife with delays, but the legislative regime for arbitration in Jamaica has often left a lot to be desired.
+However, with the recent passing of the long-awaited new Arbitration Act, 2017 (“new Act”) repealing and replacing the 1900 Arbitration Act (“old Act”), arbitration is finally getting a new face!
+This has been a long time coming, as the old Act is largely outdated and inadequate to accommodate the needs of arbitration in a modern domestic and international context.

-One of the deficiencies of the old Act was that it was almost entirely devoid of rules governing arbitration procedure.
-The new Act introduces procedural rules governing various stages of arbitration, such as the agreement to arbitrate, the qualification of arbitrators, the method of appointment of arbitrators, the composition and jurisdiction of the arbitral tribunal, and the form and content of the arbitral award.
-These provide clarity and uniformity on the manner in which arbitrations are conducted, which should lead to a more efficient process.
-However parties retain the right to agree on the procedure to be followed by the arbitral tribunal.
+One of the most obvious deficiencies of the old Act was that it was almost entirely devoid of rules governing the procedure of arbitration proceedings.
+The new Act introduces provisions regulating the procedure of arbitration proceedings during various stages, such as the arbitration agreement, the qualification of arbitrators, the method of appointment of arbitrators, the composition and jurisdiction of the arbitral tribunal, and the form and content of the arbitral award.
+This will allow for greater clarity and uniformity on the manner in which arbitrations are conducted, which ultimately should lead to a more streamlined and efficient process.
+At the same time, the new Act still maintains flexibility in preserving the right of the parties to agree on the procedure to be followed by the arbitral tribunal in conducting proceedings.

 Interim Measures and Preliminary Orders